docker/docs/docker-hub/publish/trustchain.md

 ---
 title: Docker Hub Publisher Image Trust Chain
 keywords: trust, chain, store, security
+redirect_from:
+- /docker-store/trustchain/
 ---

 ## For consumers

-Docker ensures that all content is securely received and verified from original producers, and additionally audits images before adding them to the Docker Store.
+Docker can ensure that all content is securely received and verified from original producers, and additionally audits images before adding them to the Docker Hub.
 Docker cryptographically signs the images upon completion of a satisfactory image check, so that you can verify and trust certified content from the Docker Hub.